Kawaikini

-Kawaikini is a shield volcano on the Hawaiian Island of Kauai and in Kauai County and measures 5243 ft in elevation.
+Kawaikini is a shield volcano on the Hawaiian Island of Kauaʻi and in Kauaʻi County and measures 5243 ft in elevation.
 It is the summit of the island's inactive central shield volcano, Mount Waialeale.
-Other peaks on Kauai include: Waialeale (5,148 feet), Namolokama Mountain (4,421 feet), Kalalau Lookout (4,120 feet), Keanapuka Mountain (4,120 feet), Haupu (2,297 feet) and Nounou (1,241 feet).
+Other peaks on Kauaʻi include: Waiʻaleʻale (5,148 feet), Nāmolokama Mountain (4,421 feet), Kalalau Lookout (4,120 feet), Keanapuka Mountain (4,120 feet), Haupu (2,297 feet) and Nounou (1,241 feet).

 Description

-A rain gauge placed on the nearby Waialeale lake records daily rainfall and regularly lands Kauai's peaks on the National Climatic Data Center's list of places averaging the highest annual rainfall.
+A rain gauge placed on the nearby Waialeale lake records daily rainfall and regularly lands Kauaʻi's peaks on the National Climatic Data Center's list of places averaging the highest annual rainfall.
 This high rainfall makes reaching the summit difficult on most days.

 The rain is not the only barrier to reaching Kawaikini.
 The Alakai Wilderness Preserve is located to the west and its miles of dense, swampy forest limit access to the summit.
 To the north, east, and south, Kawaikini is protected by steep, wet cliffs.